Dr. Pen med nålpatron för microneedling och val av rätt nålar.

 What needle depth is used for hair loss?

-When treating the scalp, about 1.5 mm is often used, but the depth can vary depending on the individual and the goal.
-The scalp is thicker than the skin on the face and therefore requires a different setting.
+For scalp treatment, around 1.5 mm is often used, but the depth can vary depending on the individual and goals.
+The scalp is thicker than facial skin and therefore requires a different setting.

-Can you use the same needle depth on the entire face?
+Can the same needle depth be used on the entire face?

 No, the thickness of the skin varies between the forehead, cheeks, nose, and the area around the eyes.
 Needle depth should always be adjusted according to the area to reduce risk and optimize results.